We are delighted to announce the 2026 nominees for the CHS Alliance Governing Board

 I am seeking a second term on the Board to continue in my role as Vice Chair, and to keep championing for collective approaches to improving accountability across members of all shapes and sizes.
 I am proud to have helped shepherd the Alliance’s new Strategy through its development and endorsement by the General Assembly, and the opportunity to continue playing a role on a Board that steers such a diverse movement is energizing.
 I look forward to contributing to shared momentum, fostering collaboration, and amplifying voices, especially those of local and national actors whose leadership is essential for accountability.

-CHS Alliance Current Board Member
+CHS Alliance Current Vice Chair of the Board

 Board attendance: 100%